Four generations, nearly 90 years, quietly creating authentic wines at incredibly reasonable prices.The Pedroncelli Family today:

 - to 1963 when the winery was officially purchased by John and Jim from their father,

 - to growing the line of wines in the 1960s with vineyard expansion and diversification,

 - to the boom time of the 1970s and 1980s along with many changes and additions to our sales base including national sales and export,

 - the third generation coming on board and vineyard replanting in the 1990s

-- to the 21st century where the fourth generation is coming up the ranks...
+- to the second decade in the new millenium where the fourth generation is coming up the ranks...